Firesphere/silverstripe-social/README.md

 I have explicitly NOT included my own keys in this module, because it's not necessary, create your own is better for you ;) Any questions would preferably be asked via the issues-github-method.

+**Please, please, please, do not forget to include a boolean in your page/model which checks if the specific model/page has already been posted to facebook.**
+If you forget, you'll end up in an infinite loop and a LOT of deleting useless links from facebook!
+Working example can be found in my newsmodule git repo.

 ## Configuration

 * In the SiteConfig, set your wished configuration in the tabs you want to use.